UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 So far in this course, we have learned about strings, tuples, and lists.
 We will apply these data structures to hold our mailroom donor information.
-Choosing the right data structure is critical and our donor data structure will change in Parts 2 and 3 of this assignment as we learn additional structures.
+Choosing the right data structure is critical and our donor data structure will change in Parts 2 and 3 of this assignment as we learn about additional structures.

 What goes into this decision to use a specific data structure?
 Here are a couple of things to consider.